dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 those output files to MODE.

-Below is an example using sample data that is included with the MET release tarball to illustrate... using met.
-This will read 3-hour precip and 2-meter temperature, and resetts the precip at any grid point where the temperature is less than 290 K to a value of 0:
+Below is an example using sample data that is included with the MET release tarball to illustrate... using MET.
+This will read 3-hour precip and 2-meter temperature, and resets the precip at any grid point where the temperature is less than 290 K to a value of 0:

 .. code-block:: none